Behaviour Consultations at Puppy Plus

 Why book a behaviour consultation and what's included?

-On occasions, dogs show behaviours that go beyond what we can address in one to one sessions or group training.
-These behaviours are more complex, and may involve fear, generalised anxiety, frustration, separation related behaviours, or aggression directed towards other dogs or people.
-These cases can be very complex, with many factors influencing the dog's behaviour, including breed, age, genetics, health, temperament, nutrition, and previous learning experiences.
-Because of this, each case takes time to dissect, and understand.
+Occasionally, dogs present with behaviours that go beyond what can be effectively supported through standard one-to-one training sessions or group classes.
+These more complex cases may involve fear, generalised anxiety, frustration, separation-related behaviours, or aggression directed towards other dogs or people.
+Behaviour is rarely influenced by just one factor, and may be shaped by a combination of breed, age, genetics, health, temperament, nutrition, and previous learning experiences.
+Because of this, each case requires time, careful assessment, and a thoughtful, individual approach.

 Which behaviours can we address?